RCA's Amazing AR-88 Series of Receivers

 With a rebuild and a true sweep IF alignment, AM BC stations and SW BC stations sound incredible and when tuning through the really broad ones, the output remains constant with no "peaks or dips."
 One of the things that always bothered me was tuning through an AM signal and finding two peaks or one peak that wasn't centered in the passband of the receiver.
 When performing the sweep alignment you are adjusting each IF for a specific shape of its passband with the object of achieving an overall symmetrical pattern.
 The result is an even response as you tune through any AM signal.

 What is noticed after a complete rebuild is just how cool the power supply filter chokes operate.
 The hot chokes were certainly indicating that many of the original bypass capacitors were leaky.
 This AR-88D is now a receiver that can be left on for hours and provide excellent sensitivity and super audio reproduction.
-Currently (11-2011) this AR-88D is paired up with an ART-13 transmitter in our vintage military amateur radio station.

 Donations to Radio Boulevard - Western Historic Radio Museum's Website